Slovadia/code-katas-front-end-pop-up-overlay/README.md

     - open `index.html` in your browser and you should see the front page with the pop up on top of it
     - Now you can start making it work as expected

-3. Once you've finished you can create a Pull Request and your solution will be part of the repository
+3. Once you've finished you can create a Pull Request and submit a branch with your solution

 ###Working example